SRombauts/UEPlasticPlugin/README.md

 - visual diff of a blueprint against depot or between previous versions of a file
 - initialize a new workspace to manage your UE4 Game Project.
 - create an appropriate ignore.conf file as part as initialization
-WIP:
 - make the initial commit
 - also permit late creation of the ignore.conf file

 #### What *cannot* be done presently (TODO list for v1.0, ordered by priority):
 - solve a merge conflict on a blueprint
-- tags: manage labels
+- tags: get labels (used for crash when the full Engine is under Plastic SCM)
-- annotate: blame?
+- annotate: blame (used for crash when the full Engine is under Plastic SCM)
-- Windows, Mac and Linux
+- Mac and Linux

 #### Feature Requests (post v1.0)
 - improve "status" efficiency by batching requests by folders instead of file by file